webqit/oohtml-cli/README.md

 ### Bundler Plugins

 OOHTML CLI plugins are packages that extend the capabilities of the OOHTML Bundler.
-OOHTML CLI comes with certain plugins built-in and also makes it possible to provide custom plugins.
+OOHTML CLI comes with certain plugins built-in, and it also makes it possible to provide custom plugins.

 #### Overview

 Plugins are functions that are called with each file during the bundling process.
-Multiple plugins are made cascaded and a plugin will be expected to call the next.
+Multiple plugins are taken in cascade order where a plugin is responsible for calling the next.
 This makes for an awesome processing pipeline for each file being bundled.

-But it also requires thoughtfulness in the order in which these plugins are specified.
+> This, however, requires thoughtfulness in the order in which these plugins are specified.

-By default, the main OOHTML CLI bundler only handles `.html` files and images, audio and video files.
+By default, the main OOHTML CLI bundler only handles `.html` files, and images, audio and video files.
 Then it features built-in plugins that extend the list.

 #### Built-Ins

 ##### `md-loader`

-The `md-loader` plugin is used to load `.md` (markdown) files into HTML exports just the way regular HTML files are.
+The `md-loader` plugin is used to load `.md` (markdown) files into HTML exports, just the way regular HTML files are.
 It takes an initial step of converting the markdown content into HTML using the [Showdown](https://github.com/showdownjs/showdown) library, then goes ahead to add it to the bundle as a *module export*.
 Markdown links are automatically resolved to better work as HTML links.
 And a few other transformations are supported through arguments/flags.
 (Learn more about specifying arguments/flags for a plugin [here](#plugins).)

 ###### Arguments/Flags

 All parameters are optional.

 + **`base_url`** - Set this to a value that will be used as the base URL for relative links.
 This is similar to how the [`[public_base_url]`](#public_base_url) option works.
 + **`outline_generation`** - Set this to a *non-empty* value to generate a JSON outline of the page's content.
 The generated outline will show up in the meta data for the file in the bundle's overall [JSON outline](#create_outline_file).